2 Days in Budapest Itinerary – The Ideal Itinerary for Budapest in Hungary

 This monument was created in 1896 to mark the 1000th anniversary of the Magyar conquest.

-Budapest has 118 natural and artificial springs, from which flow 70 million litres of hot thermal spring water (between 20Ā°C and 80Ā°C which is 68Ā°F and 176Ā°F ) every day.
+Budapest has 118 natural and artificial springs, from which 70 million litres of hot thermal spring water flow (between 20°C and 80°C which is 68°F and 176°F ) every day.

-There are a few thermal baths you might visit (Gellert Thermal Bath, Rudas Thermal Bath), but the SzƩchenyi thermal baths are the most famous ones.
+There are a few thermal baths you might visit (Gellert Thermal Bath, Rudas Thermal Bath), but the Széchenyi thermal baths are the most famous ones.

-It’s believed that the idea of thermal baths goes all the way to the Roman Times (Budapest was as far as the Romans got in Central Europe).
-With the arrival of the Ottomans (today’s Turkey) in the 16th century, more baths were built in the city.
+It’s believed that the idea of thermal baths goes to the Roman Times (Budapest was as far as the Romans got in Central Europe).
+With the arrival of the Ottomans (today’s Turkey) in the 16th century, more baths were built there.

-Enjoy the afternoon here, it is a nice way to relax and since these baths are mixed-gender you can enjoy it with your travel companion.
+Enjoy the afternoon here.
+It is a nice way to relax, and since these baths are mixed-gender, you can enjoy it with your travel companion.
+These baths are very popular so you must buy a ticket beforehand, I suggest the official website here.

 Gorgeous Sunset in Budapest from the Citadella